raymondfx/TruepicSDK/Android/README.md

-Truepic Android Framework
+Truepic SDK Android Library
 =
-An Android framework that uploads Truepic photos and videos.
+An Android library that verifies photos and videos with Truepic.

 ## Version:
 ## Latest Changes: